 Tuning Knob) This knob is used for frequency selection and other functions.
 The knob includes a push button that is used for selection.
 In the Spectrum mode, the tuning knob is used for frequency adjustments, bandwidth (span) adjustments and signal Offset level.
 The knob button is used to change the mode.
 In the Digital Picture mode, the knob is used to select the next picture, and for memory selections.
-In the Analog Picture mode, the knob is used for frequency selection and for memory locations.
 In the Digital mode, the knob is used for frequency selection and memory selection.